umccr/ica-ica-lazy/README.md

 If a whole bunch of random letters and numbers came up on your terminal, congrats!
 You can move on to the next section.

 :warning:
-> Please do NOT select an api-key created prior to Jan 30 2021.
+> Please do NOT use an api-key created prior to Jan 30 2021.
 > Please create a new api key if you do not have an existing api-key created after said date.

 ### Using this repo